astrolamb-gaming/VS-Code-MAST-Extension/README.md

 * Basic formatting and coloring, based on Python
 * Error checking
 	* Checks if labels are defined, and defined properly
+	* Checks for proper route label usage
 * Autocompetion for functions within the sbs and sbs_utils packages
-	* NOT for class functions yet
+* Function signature information (i.e. notes on argument types)

 ## Requirements